bspeice/speice.io/_drafts/understanding-allocations-in-rust.md

-In this example, the `FACTOR` value is turned into the `mov edi, 1000` instruction in both the `multiply` and `multiply_twice` functions; the "1000" value is never "stored" anywhere, as it's small enough to use directly.
+In this example, the `FACTOR` value is turned into the `mov edi, 1000` instruction in both the `multiply` and `multiply_twice` functions; the "1000" value is never "stored" anywhere, as it's small enough to inline into the assembly instructions.

 Finally, getting the address of a `const` value is possible but not guaranteed to be unique (given that the compiler can choose to copy values).
 In my testing I was never able to get the compiler to copy a `const` value and get differing pointers, but the specifications are clear enough: *don't rely on pointers to `const` values being consistent*.
-To be frank, I have no idea why you'd ever care about a pointer to `const`.
+To be frank, caring about locations for `const` values is almost certainly a code smell.

 ### **static**

-Final note: `thread_local!()` is always a heap allocation.
+1. What's going on with `lazy_static!()`?
+2. What's going on with `thread_local!()`?

 ## **push** and **pop**: Stack Allocations